dask/dask-blog/_posts/2020-05-13-large-svds.md

 ### Cloud

-*Diclaimer: one of the authoer (Matthew Rocklin) works for Coiled Computing*
+*Diclaimer: one of the authors (Matthew Rocklin) works for Coiled Computing*

 We can also run this on the cloud with any number of frameworks.
 In this case we used the [Coiled Cloud](https://coiled.io) service to deploy on AWS